afnanalmohd/task_flutterr/README.md

 ### b. function synchronizing data

-The main purpose of the syncData function is to check the internet connection.
-In this function, the``` Connectivity Plus``` package is utilized to determine the network connectivity status.
+The main purpose of the ```syncData```  function is to check the internet connection.
+By using the ```Connectivity Plus``` package.
 Initially, the function checks the internet connection.
-If the connection is off, it displays data from the local Git storage.
+If the connection is off, it displays data from the  GetStorage.
 Otherwise, it fetches and displays data from the ```getAllWeather``` function.

 ```
    syncData() async {